evan-erdos/trail-of-cthulhu/story/prose-outline.md

 ### II.4 ###
 Omari pulls up in a truck and is convinced that the PCs are the reinforcements that Ilya ordered.
 Omari tells them that they are headed to the cave to carry new goods to the Docks.
 But first must get supplies from his ship.

 ### II.5 ###
 The truck comes to a halt amidst a massive ship blocking it’s path.
 The ship is covered in rust and wet to the touch.
 Barnacles and strange slime ooze from it’s pores.
 Omari tells the PCs that the truck has stalled and that they need to find some parts to get it working.
 The PCs pan out and look around.
 Upon closer inspection they see that the ship is Omari’s but seems to be it from a different time.
 The graveyard of T-34 tanks hides some gears and engine parts Omari can use to fix the truck.

 Horrible rituals have been performed inside the ship.
 Further exploration finds that the Captain’s Quarters are filled with the bodies of sacrificed children.
 Inside they find a letter written by Omari to Ilya about a shipment.
 It is dated 3 weeks in the future.
 It mentions a holding cell full of lockers in the Crew’s Quarters.

 Inside lockers the PCs find skeletons wearing their same attire, their bodies from another dimension.
-They also find a rust key.
+They also find a rusty key.

 After returning from the ship Omari asks them what they found.
 Omari then takes the party to the cave.

 ### II.6 ###
 The party rolls up to the cave and instantly Ilya recognizes them.
 He pulls the pendant off of Dolya’s neck, and searches the PCs taking the other half of the medallion Ilya’s soldier place the completed Medallion in the keyhole and a yellow gas leaks out causing serious burns, blisters and popping warts.
 One soldier runs into the caves.
 Ilya forces the PC into the cave after him by gunpoint.
 He tells them that if they make it out alive he will let them and Birchwell leave.

 The party searches for clues as to where the soldier went.
 They find his arm decapitated and covered in barnacles.
 They also find his gun.
 After picking it up Ilya sends two soldiers after them.
 Through dialogue or force the PCs deal with them and go deeper inside to find the soldier.

 The soldier is inside the main chamber hiding behind a pillar.
 A strange contraption lies dormant.
 Using dialogue the players must coerce the dying soldier to giving them the handle to this contraption, which he is using as a temporary arm in his disillusioned state.
 There are other ways to get to the bottom floor involving a giant statue puzzle.

 The lower level has a pool of water that reflects a version of the sky.
 It is missing the ‘cancer’ constellation.
 In the next room the party finds 3 statues including a crab, a bull, and a warped version of a child suckling it’s mother’s teet.
 The players use the crab statue (which fires projectiles) to destroy the other statues and gain access to a throne in the center of a void.
 On the ceiling in an intricate mosaic is a mask.

 ### II.7 ###
 The sound of the destroyed statues causes the russians to attack from above and enter the cave.
 There entrance through the ceiling causes the mask to fall and drop down.
 Ilya gets the mask and puts it on transforming himself as yellow mist fills the room.
 The mist kills the soldiers combining them into a giant flesh monster.
 The players fight the monster killing it, but causing the ceiling to collapse.
 They escape through a hidden chamber underneath the throne.

 The hidden chamber has a timeline of Hastur that shows even into the future.
 It also has references to an ancient god named Cthulhu.
 The party analyzes this and exits into the chamber where Ilya found the first half of the Medallion and left Borst for dead.

 The party regroups and decides how they are going to follow Ilya and get the mask and their professor back.